Ask a COVID-19 Question

 Botswana Entry and Exit Requirements

-- The Government of Botswana has banned entry of all individuals (except Batswana and Botswana residents) from coming to Botswana.
+- The Government of Botswana has banned entry of all individuals (except Batswana and Botswana residents) from entering Botswana.

 - Batswana and Botswana residents returning from high risk countries will be subjected to a 14-day mandatory quarantine at government-approved locations.

-- Individuals who demonstrate specific symptoms related to COVID-19 should call their health care provider or the MoHWEmergency Operations line at 363-2273/2756/2757 for further instructions.
+- Individuals who demonstrate specific symptoms related to COVID-19 should call their health care provider or the MoHWEmergency Operations line at 363-2273/2756/2757 or 997 for further instructions.

 Actions to Take